Sawley Abbey: Layout

 The calefactory (warming house), refectory and kitchen formed the south range.
 The warming house had a fireplace against the west wall and an external yard adjoining it to the south possibly used as a firewood store.
 Located next to the day stair, it may have had a second floor used to store muniments.
 The refectory was 9.3 by 30.8 m, extending well south of the other buildings in the range.
 The kitchen was 12.25 by 8.80 m also with an external yard.

 The west range was originally housed the lay-brothers and included their sleeping quarters, dining hall and cellars, but was latterly partly converted into the abbot's lodgings.
 Abbey Cottage, adjoining the road on the western side of the site, is thought to contain walls that were originally part of the abbey's western range.
 A drain with some transverse arches and a piscina have been incorporated into its porch.

 Surrounding the abbey except on the west are many earthworks indicating the sites of structures such as the infirmary, infirmarer's house (keeper of the infirmary), bakery, and brewery along with other buildings, enclosures, gardens, stock pens, and watercourses.
 The abbey corn mill was located to the south-west of the abbey, near the River Ribble.
-The leat runs north-south along the base of the hill, cutting a bend in the river.
+The leat runs north–south along the base of the hill, cutting a bend in the river.
 The water supply was augmented via an additional channel from St Mary's Well situated to the north-east of the abbey.

 Books

 Only three books thought to have been in the abbey's library are known to still exist, with two of those now at Cambridge University.
 Both manuscripts were acquired by Archbishop Matthew Parker and either gifted to the University Library in 1574, or bequeathed to Corpus Christi College after his death in 1575.
 The first is now in two parts, Cambridge University Library, Ff. i.27 and Cambridge, Corpus Christi College, MS 66.
 It contains the earliest known English example of a group of similar world maps that includes the Hereford Mappa Mundi.
 Traditionally known as the Henry of Mainz Map, it is thought to have been created in the late 12th or early 13th century, perhaps at Durham Priory.
+It is now known as the Sawley map.
 The second manuscript is Cambridge, Corpus Christi College, MS 139, thought to have been written around 1164.

 The abbey's cartulary is part of the Harleian Collection at the British Library (Harley MS 112).